Jimoh1993/SAS-and-HEC-Montreal-Cortex-Analytics-Simulation-Hackathon/README.md

 # Date: December 2021
 # Time: 3 days 72 hours Hackathon

 This project is a  to create a predictive model to analyze the donor's behavior to maximize the operating surplus for the fundraising campaign.
-The model platform is created by SAS Analytics.
+The model platform is created by SAS.

 # Project Scenario
 You will be working on a fundraising campaign for a 12-year old, not-for-profit charitable organization (foundation) with a million members.
 The foundation has decided to add a direct contact